tkoleary/lingua/README.md

 ### Don't like the Noto fonts?

 If Noto doesn't work for your brand or design, use Lingua can fill in the gaps.
-Say your brand font only covers the Latin unicode blocks, just replace Noto with your font for those blocks and let Lingua cover the other half of the world.
+Say your brand font only covers the Latin unicode blocks, just replace Noto with your font for those blocks and let the Lingua defaults cover the rest of the world.

 ### How to use Lingua

-#### 1.Out of the box
+#### 1. Out of the box

 To use lingua as is, just link the minified css in the `<head>` of your HTML after your other style references.
 That will style every language on your site for which Lingua has a font loading the noto fonts from the Google CDN.
 From there you can add the Lingua helper classes wherever you need to make additional adjustments.